dustractor/fl_midi_controller_scripting_example/README.md

 Or you can use MIDI-OX.

 Or go to the FL Studio menu "OPTIONS" -> "Debugging Log" to get a window where you can press a pad and see the info.
 The CC number is the second number.
-It is shown as an octal integer.
-To convert octal integer to a normal base-10, use a python console and type the octal value N prefixed by 0x and hit enter.
+It is shown as an hexadecimal integer.
+To convert hexadecimal integer to a normal base-10, use a python console and type the hexadecimal value N prefixed by 0x and hit enter.
 Example:

 Debugging log shows these lines when you press a pad: